ncayllahua/GigisPizzaHOL/fn_pizza_discount_campaign.md

 Delete HelloFunction.java and HelloFunctionTest.java from your IDE project.

 #### Overwriting HelloFunction.java
-You can overwrite the HelloFunction.java code with the DiscountCampaignUploader Function code.
+You can overwrite the HelloFunction.java code with the GetDiscount Function code.

 Select the raw [java function code](https://raw.githubusercontent.com/oraclespainpresales/fn_pizza_discount_campaign/master/src/main/java/com/example/fn/GetDiscount.java) from the repository and paste it overwriting the HelloFunction.java Function.